Yandex Cloud

 With Istio, you can test your app's reliability by simulating service failures.

 When accessing recommender, there is a 3-second timeout.
-If the service does not respond within this time, the recommendations section is not displayed.
+If the service does not respond within this time, the recommendations panel is not shown.

 You can simulate a failure by specifying a timeout longer than 3 seconds in the VirtualService resource configuration.
-For example, this code block implements a 50-percent probability of a 5-second delay:
+For example, this code section implements a 50-percent probability of a 5-second delay:

 fault: